coppi3/KaliVM_qemu_M1M2/README.md

-# Kali ARM VM using Qemu on MacBooks running M1/M2 processors.
+# Kali ARM VM with Qemu on Apple Silicon.
 This is a guide on how to install and run Kali VM (using native ARM image!).

 ## Prerequisites